alecramsay/T/README.md

 - **scriptargs** (-a) -- Provides script arguments used by the script file.
 Arguments are provides as dictionary represented as a string.
 For example, '{"paf": "2020_alt_assignments_NC.csv"}'.
 The default is None.
 - **verbose** (-v) -- Toggles verbose mode on.

+You can, of course, bundle these parameters into a shell script so you can invoke a recurring T configuration with a single short command.

 For command documentation, type:

 ```